Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Introduction

 In addition to the results for general MDPs, \citet{fazel2018global} established the gradient domination of the policy gradient objective function for the infinite-horizon discounted LQR problem.
-They demonstrated a linear convergence rate for exact policy gradient methods to achieve an optimal policy. \citet{han2023policy} extended results to infinite horizon nearly linear quadratic regulators, where the dynamic system integrates linear and nonlinear components.
-They established a linear convergence rate of policy gradient methods using the linear policy class to achieve globally optimal policies.
+They demonstrated a linear convergence rate for exact policy gradient methods to achieve an optimal policy. \citet{han2025policy} extended results to infinite-horizon nearly linear quadratic regulators, where the dynamic system integrates linear and nonlinear components.
+They established a linear convergence rate of policy gradient methods using the nonlinear policy class to achieve globally optimal policies.
 More closely related to our work, \citet{hambly2021policy} studied policy gradient methods for solving the finite-horizon LQR problem.
 Their complexity admits a polynomial dependence on the time horizon.
 However, the applicability of their analysis is limited due to the specific structures inherent to LQR problems, making it challenging to generalize to other applications.
-Compared to \citet{hambly2021policy}, one can check that our framework works for general strongly convex per period costs, going beyond a quadratic form in the LQR problem.